A Guide to Epcot with Kids

 TIP: This ride is the first thing you see when you come through the gates and, as a result, is often crazy-busy for the first few hours of the morning.
 Ride this in the afternoon and you’ll enjoy much shorter lines.
 Click here to find out how to get free Disney theme park touring plans that keep you ahead of the crowds and out of the long lines.

-The Land Pavilion at Epcot - Soarin', Living with the Land, and the Circle of Life
+The Land Pavilion at Epcot - Soarin' and Living with the Land

 Epcot’s Land Pavilion has three attractions and two restaurants – all of which are appropriate for families with small children.

 Soarin’ is Epcot’s most popular attraction but should be considered a “headliner”, rather than a “thrill ride” because it is gentle enough for almost everyone tall enough to ride this hang-glider flight simulator ride.
 Don’t worry, you’ll sit upright and have a seat belt as you are raised to experience the sights – and smells – projected on a large IMAX screen.
 Parents and child can sit side-by-side.
 The seats do raise and the sensation for flying does bother some people who are sensitive to heights but the ride is very popular with all age groups – from preschoolers to senior citizens.
-TIP: If you don't already have a FASTPASS+ reservation for this attraction, head to the FASTPASS+ kiosk to secure one as soon as the park opens.
-This ride is so popular that, during busy seasons, all FASTPASS+ reservations are often filled by noon or early afternoon.
-You must be at least 40-inches tall to ride Soarin’.
+TIP: This attraction was so popular that Disney added another theater to accommodate more riders but it is still a popular option.
+Ride as soon as the park opens, if you don't have a FastPass+ reservation or come back late afternoon.

 Living with the Land is an indoor boat ride past examples of farming and agriculture, both past and present.
 Gardeners love this ride while others think it sounds suspiciously too educational for vacation purposes.
 Don’t feel like you have to see it but don’t rule it out either – the sight of a Mickey Mouse shaped pumpkin or the experience of boating through a greenhouse might be better than expected in holding your child’s interest.
 The ride lasts about 15 minutes.